OpenVisualCloud/Smart-City-Sample/deployment/kubernetes/helm/smtc/README.md

 SCOPE=cloud make stop_helm
 ```

-### Multiple Office Start/Stop with cameras deployed in the GATEWAY, GATEWAY is out of office cluster:
+### Multiple Office Start/Stop with Camera Gateway

+A camera gateway aggregates the camera streams and pushes the camera streams to the edge offices.
+This is requred if the link between the cameras and the edge offices is a 5G network.
+Camera gateway is for legacy IP cameras that do not support GB28181.
+IP cameras that support GB28181 can push streams to the edge office(s) without a camera gateway.

-The sample supposes dynamic office starting/stopping.
-You can selectively start and stop any office, as follows:
+The sample supposes dynamic starting/stopping of each office service and camera gateway, as follows:

-on the edge cloud/office cluster:
+At the edge cloud/office cluster:

 ```
 cmake -DNOFFICES=2 ..
 make